VARIOUS WAYS OF FINANCING THE BRINGING OF AN EMPLOYMENT TRIBUNAL CLAIM

 Counsel is also signed up on a no win no fee arrangement but on a time basis with a successful uplift so accordingly, if a barrister is working on a 50% success fee uplift, if their fees would be £500.00 plus vat then their total fees of the case when we won would be £750.00 plus VAT.

 It is also quite common to fix an upper limit on Counsel’s fees in comparison to the amount of compensation received so that Counsel’s fees do not exceed the amount of compensation etc.

 Costs and Fees

-The Tribunal is also as stated a no cost jurisdiction, and unless one party has acted unreasonably, then each party would normally bear their own costs.
-Accordingly, the cost of running an Employment Tribunal claim is a very serious factor to take into account in relation to a settlement and indeed whether to commence a claim in the first place.
+The Tribunal is also as stated a no-cost jurisdiction, and unless one party has acted unreasonably, then each party would normally bear their costs.
+Accordingly, the cost of running an Employment Tribunal claim is a very serious factor to take into account concerning a settlement and indeed whether to commence a claim in the first place.